dgutman/ADRCPathViewer/README.md

     sudo service nginx restart

+You should now be able to go to your server's domain name (domain_name:8000) or IP address in your web browser and see the ADRC application.

 Application configurations
 ===========================
 You make changes to the application configurations in `app.cfg`, some of the settings you can change are: